Local Discretionary Business Grants Fund Policy and Application Form

 - grant funding of £25,000 for retail, hospitality and leisure businesses with property with a rateable value between 15,001 and 50,999

 There are around 2000 businesses eligible for the £10,000 grant and around 300 eligible for the grant of £25,000 in Bassetlaw.
-We expect grants to arrive in business bank accounts from 3rd April, subject to receipt of information.
 These grants are per property.
 Businesses that are liable for rates at two or more properties meeting the eligibility criteria will receive payments for each liability.

 PLEASE NOTE: We are working through online registrations and payments have started to be issued to eligible businesses.
 Please only call/message the Council if you have not heard anything from us within 14 days.